virginatlanticdevelopment/front-end-test/README.md

 # Virgin Atlantic ~ Hotel Search Results (Front-end)
 ## Rules
-You must write the application in (Preact)[https://preactjs.com/] and TypeScript (as this is our technology of choice).
+You must write the application in [Preact](https://preactjs.com/) and TypeScript (as this is our technology of choice).
+Both are set up and ready to use.

 In addition you should adhere to the following conditions:

-1) It must be easy to run using libraries & tools commonly available on a development machine.
-1) Clear instructions for how to build and run the application should be included within the code, e.g. `README.md`
 1) The code must be your own work.
-If you have a strong case to use a small code snippet of someone else's e.g. a boilerplate function, it must be clearly commented and attributed to the original author.
+If you have a strong case to use a small code snippet of someone else's e.g. a boilerplate function, it must be clearly commented and attributed to the original author
-1) You must include any unit tests you think are appropriate.
+1) You must include any unit tests you think are appropriate - Jest and Enzyme are set up already
-1) Give consideration to performance and accessability.
+1) Give consideration to performance and accessability

 ## What it should do
 Build a 'search results page' which connects to our holiday search API to display a list of holidays for a given location and departure date.
 Select what data items (example listed below) you think should be included on the page.